Monurol (Fosfomycin Trometamol)

 Who Should Not Take Monurol

-Do not take Monurol if you are allergic to fosfomycin trometamol or any ingredients in the medication.
-Do not give to children under 12 years old.
-Not recommended if you have severely reduced kidney function (creatinine clearance below 10 ml/min).
+Do not take Monurol if you are allergic to fosfomycin trometamol or any of its ingredients.
+It is not recommended for children under 12 or those with severely reduced kidney function.

 Medical Conditions to Discuss